lovasoa/samsung-email-password-decrypt/README.md

 # samsung-email-password-decrypt

 Decrypt encrypted passwords in `EmailProvider.db` on samsung phones.
+You can use the tool presented here [online](https://lovasoa.github.io/samsung-email-password-decrypt/).

 ## How to recover your IMAP/POP/SMTP passwords from a samsung phone ?